>SFBA Stream Types

 N3 – Mountain Stream

-Confined, moderate slope, gravel sediment and strong undulations; there are step-pool, riffle-pool, plane-bed subtypes
+Confined, moderate slope, gravel/cobble bed, strong undulations; step-pool, riffle-pool, plane-bed subtypes; streamwood can dominate

 N4_webmenu.jpg